ganatan/angular-app/README.en.md

 ---

-Modern fullstack applications built with Angular 19, Node.js 20.x, and Java 21, featuring a modular, scalable, and production-ready architecture.
+Modern fullstack applications built with Angular 19, Node.js 20.x, and Java 21, featuring a scalable, and production-ready architecture.

 ## 📦 Tech Stack